African American Heritage Trail

-The African-American Heritage Project identifies the people and places significant to African-American history in St. Petersburg.
-Many areas of the city were identified, however the first phase of the project focuses on the neighborhood surrounding 22nd Street S. and includes businesses, churches, schools, social clubs, cemeteries, houses, and recreation areas.
-Although there is an emphasis on existing properties, some important places that were demolished are also identified.
+The African American Heritage Project identifies the people and places significant to African American history in St. Pete.
+Many areas of the city were identified, however the first phase of the project focuses on the neighborhood surrounding 22nd Street South and includes businesses, churches, schools, social clubs, cemeteries, houses, and recreation areas.
+While there is an emphasis on existing properties, some important places that were demolished are also identified.

 Experience the African American Heritage Trail

 The trail is split into two corridors that provide a glimpse into the varied culture of this South St. Pete neighborhood.
 Both trails begin at the Carter G. Woodson Museum at 2240 9th Ave.
 S.

 Community, Culture, and Commerce — 22nd St. S. Corridor